 Team members must contribute their time, knowledge and skills fairly to the team project.
 In most circumstances, all members of the team will receive the same grade for the team project component.
-Formal peer feedback will be collected for the project and will comprise 10% of the final grade for the project.
+In the event that a team feels that there was grossly unequal contribution to the final product, a teammate may request to submit formal peer feedback.
+If a request is made, each team member will be expected to submit formal peer feedback for each other team member.

-Each team member will be expected to submit formal peer feedback for each other team member.
 This process is not intended to reward those students who have superior knowledge in a particular field or to penalize those students with less, but rather is to acknowledge contribution to the team process and the final product.
 Each student's project grade will be calculated according to this formula: